 Indicator Condition Projector Condition Note

-Off Normal -
+Off Normal

 Blinking light Red Lamp has reached its end of life.
-Lamp replace- ment message will be displayed.
+Lamp replacement message will be displayed.
 Replace the lamp.

 Steady light Red Lamp has been used beyond its limit.
-The projec- tor will not turn on until the lamp is replaced.
-Replace the lamp.
+The projector will not turn on until the lamp is replaced.

-Green [ECO MODE] is set to [ON] -
+Green Lamp mode is set to Eco mode